PaulCollins99/Text-Editor-Project/README.md

 - Add service worker to allow the user to download the app
 - Add postgreSQL database for storage
+- Add in QUnit testing to allow for easy future bug testing

 Problems that Occured

+-